p9dt/wiser-bqp-qapinn/README.md

 3. Check that the modes fit inside K with margin, not exactly at the boundary.
 K = 4 matching a target's exact ceiling is the worst place to sit if you care about variance, since you are relying on the circuit's full available capacity with none to spare.
-4. You can buy K cheaply with data re-uploads, but do not forget that register width governs capacity independently, as shown in §8.3.
+4. You can increase `K` cheaply with data re-uploads, but do not forget that register width governs capacity independently, as shown in §8.3.

 Our own conclusion, stated plainly: a quantum layer is a constraint you have to earn.
 On these two problems, at this scale, it was not earned.
-Compute `K = (n_qubits / in_dim) * n_uploads`, Fourier-analyze your PDE, check that the modes fit inside K with margin, and then, going by the evidence here, use the classical network anyway.
+Compute the per-feature bandwidth `K_z = n_z * n_uploads`, Fourier-analyze your PDE, check that the relevant modes fit inside the corresponding `K_z` values with margin, and then, going by the evidence here, use the classical network anyway.

 ---